Ex-children’s doctor charged with abusing adoptive daughter

 Cox’s legal troubles began when he woke up after accidentally falling asleep while cuddling the 1-month-old girl one morning in May, NBC News reported.
 Panicking and thinking he must’ve hurt her somehow when he heard her cry, he thought perhaps he’d accidentally broken her collarbone.
 It’s a common injury in infants that heals by itself, NBC News reported.

 A nurse practitioner on the hospital’s child abuse team confused birthmarks for bruises, according to seven dermatologists who reviewed the case.
 Blood tests were misinterpreted and hospital staff made misstatements, according to the NBC News investigation.
 Two weeks later, Child Protective Services took the child, who Cox and Dobrozsi were in the process of adopting.
-They have not seen since.
+They have not seen her since.

 “In hindsight,” Cox told NBC News, “taking her to our own hospital was the single most harmful decision that we made for our baby.”